 Granada does not grab us.
 Happy to finally find our way out of the city’s seemingly endless traffic detours, we venture onto the winding, mountain roads of the Sierra Nevada Mountain Range.
 We prefer driving through the largest national park in Spain more so than the inner city.
 Once we escape the city, the disease of continuation invades our psyches, and we simply keep on moving.
 Hungry, thirsty, needing a bathroom, none of those things matter, as we are twisting around “S” curves during our climb with serious determination.
 We are lost.
 I am determined to find the town of Trevelez, which Ray and Allen (Friends we made in Tarifa) recommend to us.
 Visions of lamb stew dance in my head, remembering the meal that they had described.

-The scenic views from mountaintops reveal whitewashed towns, dispersed throughout massive valleys and hillsides.
+On the road to Trevelez, the scenic views from mountaintops reveal whitewashed towns, dispersed throughout massive valleys and hillsides.
 We pass through numerous small villages, ask for directions, and pick up a few new Spanish words along the way.
 All of these towns smell like smoked ham, making our mouths water.
 It seems that each place produces a special ham, or at least one that wears the town’s patch on its side like a tattoo.

 As the darkness descends, cold rain dots our windshield and snow remains a looming unspeakable.
 At a crossroads, neither turnoff indicates the way to Trevelez.
 We take a guess and turn right, only to enter another small town.
 A man speaks some broken English, and we think that he sets us on to the right direction.